Things to do in Rome

 6The Hypogeum

-While the floor panels of the arena are now missing, you can see the walls of the hypogeum.
-This labyrinth of service corridors and cages offers a glimpse of where animals and gladiators were kept before their fights.
-This maze also had 36 trap doors to add special effects to performances.
-To experience the Hypogeum, make sure your ticket allows access to this part of the Colosseum.
+Although the arena floor panels are missing, you can still see the walls of the hypogeum.
+This labyrinth of service corridors and cages reveals where animals and gladiators were kept before their fights.
+The hypogeum also had 36 trap doors for special effects during performances.
+To experience the hypogeum, ensure your ticket includes access to this part of the Colosseum.

 colosseum